 Young Irish Film Makers is a digital film training and production centre where young people aged 9 to 25 years are empowered, through practical training programmes, to work with professional digital equipment to make films and digital media content.

-Now entering its 25th year, YIFM works with over 1200 young people nationwide in schools, summer camps, after school workshops and also through The National Youth Film School.
+Founded in 1991, YIFM works with over 1200 young people nationwide in schools, summer camps, after school workshops and also through The National Youth Film School.

 Years of Film Making